General Enquires and Room Hire

 How to get there

 Bus: The bus routes that stop nearest to the Quaker Centre are 1, 2 and 7.
-They stop at the Cross and Stable Church on Overstreet (1 & 7) and on Downs Barn Boulevard before the junction with Overstreet (2).
+Buses 1 and 7 stop at the Cross and Stable Church on Overstreet.
+Bus 2 stops on Downs Barn Boulevard near the junction with Overstreet.
 Bus routes and timetables published on the Milton Keynes Council Website can be found here.

 Train: Milton Keynes is on the west-coast line, served by Virgin, West Midlands and Southern trains.
 The Quaker Centre is 2 miles from the station.
 Taxis are available outside the front of the main station entrance.
 Local buses also run from the train station.